WarpZephyr/Similar-Resolution-Calculator/README.md

 # How do I filter results?
-"Divisible By" will only show you results divisible by your specified number, the number 1 will be used by default or in the case you input an invalid number like 0,
+"Divisible By" will only show you results divisible by your specified number, the number 1 will be used by default or in the case you input an invalid number such as 0,

 So if you only wanted resolutions in the tens, like 480, 720, 1080, 1440, it'll only show resolutions in the tens if you put 10 in "Divisible By"
 If you have any questions please feel free to ask